genomicsengland/patient-level-contract-monitoring/README.md

 ### Prep Directories
 Create the following folders
-- PLCM Root Folder : _PLCM_, the absolute path of this folder should be updated as the _BASE_ in the .env file
+- PLCM Root Folder : _PLCM_, the absolute path of this folder should be updated as the _BASE_ in the .env file In the root folder create the following folders:
 - Bio Folder : _Bio_
 - Tables Folder : _Tables_
+- NHSE Docs Folder : _NHSE Docs_

 ### Prep Files
 - Hypercare tracker and GMS Samples Tracker - Download from sharepoint and save in _Bio/Month/_
+- Hypercare tracker should be saved as : __gms_bio_referral_tracker.csv__
+- Referral tracker should be saved as : _Tracker.csv_

 ### Generate
 - Execute `generate_file.py` to create the required prep files